 What fibre characteristics are needed to:

-− Support bit-rates up to and above 100 Gbit/s with time-division multiplexing (TDM)?

-− Open new spectral transmission regions as the passband of optical amplifiers increases and as the number of wavelength-division multiplexed channels increases?

-− Support Dense Wavelength Division Multiplexing (DWDM) applications in access, metropolitan, long distance and submarine networks?
+Improve performance limits of optical fibres for next generation transmission systems such as beyond 100 Gb/s per wavelength?

-− Support Coarse Wavelength Division Multiplexing (CWDM) applications across the full spectrum mainly in access and metropolitan networks?
+Support coarse or dense wavelength division multiplexing (CWDM/DWDM) applications in access (including to and in home/building), metropolitan (including intra/inter office), long-haul and submarine networks?

-− Support space- and/or mode-division multiplexing applications?
+Support space- and/or mode-division multiplexing (SDM/MDM) applications?

-Improve performance limits of optical fibres for next generation transmission systems
+Open new spectral transmission regions as the additional passband?

-NOTE − Some of these aspects are, at present, covered also in Q2/15, Q6/15 and Q7/15 so coordination is necessary.
+NOTE − Some of these aspects are, at present, covered also in Q2/15, Q6/15 and Q8/15 so coordination is necessary.

-What is needed to provide cost-effective optical access networks to and in buildings and homes?
-How can cohesive Recommendations on the optical access network cabling be formulated?
+What is needed to provide cost-effective optical access (including to and in home/building), mobile front/back-haul, metropolitan (including intra/inter office), long-haul and submarine networks?
+How can cohesive Recommendations on the optical cabling in these application eras be formulated?
 These could be divided by the main types of topology and could include aspects such as:

-Optical fibres
+Optical fibres.

-− Cable constructions

-− Installation techniques and conditions impact on fibre characteristics
+− Impact of cable construction and cable installation on fibre characteristics.

-− Impact of hardware, such as splicing trays, customer outlet …, on fibre characteristics
+Impact of hardware, such as splicing trays, customer outlets, enclosures, connectors etc, on fibre and cable characteristics .

-− Hardware

-Handleability and mechanical reliability of optical fibers
+Handleability and mechanical reliability of optical fibres.

-Testing and maintenance in field
+Testing and maintenance in field.

-NOTE − Some of these aspects are, at present, covered also in Q16/15 and Q7/15 so coordination is necessary.
+NOTE − Some of these aspects are, at present, covered also in Q16/15 so coordination is necessary.